microeinhundert/radonis/packages/radonis/README.md

 ### 5. Configure TypeScript

-Add the following to the compilerOptions of your tsconfig:
+Add the following to the compilerOptions of your `tsconfig.json`:

 ```json
 {